elchs/LetoDBf/Readme.txt

       -> rename all files to lowercase, use config option: <Lower_Path>
    * OS access rights
       -> set <Server_User> -or- <Server_UID> [ + <Server_GID> ]
- + server storage is loudly rattling, bad performance in accessing files -> do *not* use <hardcommit> option in letodb.ini
+ + server storage is loudly rattling, very bad performance in updating data -> do *not* use <hardcommit> option in letodb.ini

  + low bandwith network only available, what to improve